SMSPIRITUALITY—MEDIA

 Background and the Kainchi years

-Born around 1900 in Akbarpur in present-day Uttar Pradesh into a Saraswat Brahmin family, the boy left home as a teenager and lived as a wandering sādhu before being recognised as a teacher by villagers in the Kumaon foothills who began calling him Neem Karoli Baba after a hamlet by that name.
-He was an unusual kind of teacher: he gave no public talks, wrote no books, refused to pose as the originator of a school, and had a habit of disappearing for weeks at a time to other temples and other devotees.
-His ashrams — Kainchi in the Kumaon hills above Nainital, and a smaller temple in Vrindavan — were the two centres around which a continually shifting community gathered through the 1960s and into 1973.
-The form of the days at Kainchi was as plain as the architecture: morning darśan on a wooden bench, midday meal eaten in lines on the ground, an afternoon of disappearing-into-room and reappearing whenever it pleased him, evening darśan again.
-Devotees came from Delhi, Lucknow and Allahabad, and after 1967 a slow but steady flow of Westerners, mostly American, mostly young.
+Born around 1900 in Akbarpur in present-day Uttar Pradesh into a Brahmin family, the boy left home as a teenager and lived as a wandering sādhu.
+Villagers in the Kumaon foothills began calling him Neem Karoli Baba after a hamlet by that name.
+He gave no public talks and wrote no books.
+He had a habit of disappearing for weeks at a time to visit other temples and other devotees.
+His two main ashrams were Kainchi in the Kumaon hills above Nainital and a smaller temple in Vrindavan.
+Around them a shifting community gathered through the 1960s and into 1973.
+Life at Kainchi was simple: morning darśan on a wooden bench, a midday meal eaten on the ground in lines, and an afternoon of appearing and disappearing as he pleased.
+Devotees came from Delhi, Lucknow, and Allahabad.
+After 1967, a steady stream of young Americans arrived as well.

 The Western transmission